containers/crun/README.md

 ## Performance

-crun is slightly faster than runc and has a much lower memory footprint.
+crun is faster than runc and has a much lower memory footprint.

-On my machine, this is the elapsed time for running sequentially 100 containers that runs `/bin/true`:
+This is the elapsed time on my machine for running sequentially 100 containers, the containers run `/bin/true`:

 |                                       | crun           | runc    | %      |
 | -------------                         | -------------: | -----:  | -----: |
 | 100 /bin/true (no network namespace)  | 0:05.70        | 0:10.95 | -47.9% |
 | 100 /bin/true (new network namespace) | 0:06.16        | 0:11.17 | -44.8%  |

 ## Build